frosas/eslint-config/README.md

 You can also copy and edit them instead if you need customizations.

 Integrate it in your project scripts.
-For example, in your `package.json`:
+For example, in your `package.json`, and after running `npm i concurrently onchange`:

 ```json
 {